-Since those were, by assumption, voluntary social contracts, democratic theory had to do beyond the simplistic idea of democracy as "government with the consent of the governed" and differentiate those voluntary pacts of subjection from democratic constitutions.
+Since those were, by assumption, voluntary social contracts, democratic theory had to go beyond the simplistic idea of democracy as "government with the consent of the governed" and differentiate those voluntary pacts of subjection from democratic constitutions.
+The difference was in the theory of inalienability.